Contact Us 1-800-596-4880

 Manage Configurations

-After you create a connection to a third-party app, you must create a configuration to specify the scope of the data to send to your third-party app.
+After you create a connection to your third-party observability platform, you must create a configuration to specify the scope of the data to send to the platform.
 When you create a new configuration, specify a data type, business group, environment type (traces only), and destination.
 You can export traces and audit logs from all of your business groups or a specific business group.

 Telemetry Exporter checks for changes to connections and configurations on an hourly basis.
 When you create or modify a connection or configuration, there might be a delay in applying your new settings.